Deposed Sudan dictator Al Bashir officially charged by Khartoum judge

 In response to a question by the judge as to why he had not deposited the amount in the treasury of the Bank of Sudan, Al Bashir said that the bank would have asked about the source of these funds: “We did not do so because Bin Salman asked not to be named.”

-Al Bashir testified that the director of his office, Hatim Bakhit received the amount.
+Al Bashir testified that the director of his office, Hatim Bakheet received the amount.

 Al Bashir said he wished the court hearing could have been held in camera so that that he would not have to name Bin Salman publicly.
 The accused added that he preferred not to return the money to him [Bin Salman] “so that he would not be embarrassed with Saudi Arabia”.

-Following Al Bashir’s testimony on Saturday, the Anti-Corruption Prosecutor arrested Hatim Bakhit, the former director of Al Bashir’s office, for further investigation regarding the charges facing Al Bashir.
+Following Al Bashir’s testimony on Saturday, the Anti-Corruption Prosecutor arrested Hatim Bakheet, the former director of Al Bashir’s office, for further investigation regarding the charges facing Al Bashir.

-Sources on Sunday that the competent prosecution file complaint against Bakhit related to criminal participation in crimes related to foreign currency and emergency law No. (3 and 6) of 2019.
+Sources on Sunday that the competent prosecution file complaint against Bakheet related to criminal participation in crimes related to foreign currency and the Emergency Law No 3 and 6 of 2019.

 Our editorial independence means that we can continue to provide factual updates about political developments to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.